nextapps-de/winbox/README.md

 <a href="https://nextapps-de.github.io/winbox/">https://nextapps-de.github.io/winbox/ </a>

-### Support this Project
+## Support this Project

 Hello my name is Thomas, also known as ts-thomas.
 This is a personal project which I fully made in my free time.
-It hosted by the Github account from the company Nextapps where I work to give it more exposure.
+It is hosted by the Github account from the company Nextapps where I work to give it more exposure.
-I have never received any financial support for this project from the company Nextapps as some of you might have guessed, since it is a free open source project.
+I have never received any financial support for this project from the company Nextapps as some of you might have guessed, since it is a free and open source project.
-I'm glad to see that WinBox.js gets so much positive feedback and also feature requests.
-Please feel free to make a financial support which is needed to keep this project alive and also to making all the contribution to keep WinBox.js on a profession top-end level.
+I'm really happy that WinBox.js is getting so much positive feedback and also feature requests.
+Please feel free to make a financial support by a donation which helps me a lot to keep this project alive and also to providing all the contribution to keep WinBox.js on a professional top-end level.

-Thanks a lot,
-Thomas (ts-thomas)

 <a href="https://opencollective.com/winboxjs/donate" target="_blank">
     <img src="https://opencollective.com/webpack/donate/button@2x.png?color=blue" height="48" alt="Donate to our Collective">
 </a>
+<br><br>
+Thanks a lot,
+Thomas (ts-thomas)

 <a name="addon"></a>
 ### Plugins / Add-ons / Extensions